jgpaiva/unbabel_api/README.md

      --data 'data'
 ```

-Where data is a json file which accepts the following arguments:
+Where data is a json dictionary with the following attributes:

 * text (required) - the text to be translated.
 * target_language (required) - the language to translate the text to.